 An early nineteenth century American book peddler, itinerant preacher and author, "Parson" Mason Locke Weems is best known today as the source of some of the most beloved if apocryphal stories about George Washington.
 The famous story of George and the Cherry Tree is included in Weems' masterpiece, The Life and Memorable Actions of Washington, which was originally published in 1800 (the year after Washington's death) and was an immediate best-seller.

-in ever more inventive editions over the next twenty-five years, it contained,
+in ever more inventive editions over the next twenty-five years, it contains,

 according to historian Edward